 If the cancer is advanced, if there is a high risk of recurrence, or if the surgeon cannot remove all necessary breast tissue (surgical margins) with breast-conserving surgery, the surgeon may recommend a mastectomy, which is complete removal of the breast.
 Some women choose to have breast reconstruction following mastectomy.

-At the time of surgery, most patients also have either axillary node dissection or sentinel lymph node biopsy to determine if the breast cancer cells have spread to the lymph nodes.
+At the time of surgery, most patients also have either sentinel node biopsy or axillary node dissection to determine if the breast cancer cells have spread to the lymph nodes.
 These procedures remove lymph nodes from the armpit to test them for cancer cells.
 Sentinel lymph node biopsies have largely replaced axillary node dissection.

 Surgery is often combined with additional treatments, known as adjuvant therapy, to destroy any remaining cancer cells.
 Sometimes, the additional treatment may be given before surgery (called neoadjuvant therapy) when the breast cancer has been found to have already spread widely.
 These methods of treatment include:

-The presence of other markers suggestive of aggressive cancer, such as the HER2 oncogene.
+The presence of other markers such as the HER2 protein

 Most doctors who treat cancer patients in the U.S. follow national guidelines set by the National Comprehensive Cancer Network (NCCN) and/or the American Society of Clinical Oncology (ASCO), which have helped improve patient care.
 Still, treatment will vary based on your needs and circumstances.